-Miley Cyrus Throws A Little Shade At Adam Levine & Blake Shelton After Leaving ‘The Voice’
+Miley Cyrus Throws A Little Shade At Adam Levine And Blake Shelton After Leaving ‘The Voice’

 Miley Cyrus appears to be throwing a little shade in her former The Voice coach’s Blake Shelton and Adam Levine’s directions.
 Ahead of the Season 14 premiere of the show on February 26, Miley, who is not a coach on the upcoming season, poked a little fun at her former co-stars by commenting on two of The Voice’s new uploads on Instagram.

-Cyrus took a playful jab at both Adam and Blake on the social media site, as Instagram account as Comments By Celebs captured screen shots of the pretty sarcastic comments the “We Can’t Stop” singer left on a new photos of the long-time coaches uploaded by the NBC show.
+Cyrus took a playful jab at both Adam and Blake on the social media site, as Instagram account Comments By Celebs captured screenshots of the pretty sarcastic comments the “We Can’t Stop” singer left on new photos of the long-time coaches uploaded by the NBC show.

 Cyrus first took aim at Levine in the comments of a new promo shot uploaded on February 13 alongside the caption “You know you missed him. #TheVoice.”

-Miley then chimed in with a little playful shade in the comments section, as she joked in response, “But didn’t miss the stache,” referring to the moustache the Maroon 5 frontman was rocking in the new snap for Season 14.
+Miley then chimed in with a little playful shade in the comments section, as she joked in response, “But didn’t miss the stache,” referring to the mustache the Maroon 5 frontman was rocking in the new snap for Season 14.

 Cyrus then turned her attention to Shelton, commenting on a photo uploaded by The Voice of the country star last week which showed him sitting in a rocking chair on a front porch.